 Milaneses - People from Milan are renowned, following the cliché, for being arrogant, cold and efficient in the working world.

-Piedmonteses - There is an Italian saying referring to people coming from Piedmont: Piemontese falso e cortese, which means Piedmontese false and kind.
+Piedmonteses - There is an Italian saying referring to people coming from Piedmont: Piemontese falso e cortese, which means Piedmontese are false and kind.

 Romans - Two adjectives are often attributed to people from Rome: noisy and burini, boorish.